 I’ll do the same thing for mopping and dusting.
 I just squeeze them in when I have extra pockets of time and they need done.

 If you need help coming up with routines, check out my Free Printable Resource Library.
 You’ll get access to printables for all kinds of household routines.
-Get the password by simply signing up for my weekly email newsletter.
-You are free to unsubscribe at any time.

 4. Don’t Be a Perfectionist